 Echinacea tablets contain the flowering plant echinacea.
 It’s a flowering plant that grows in the U.S. and Canada and is believed to act as a natural anti-viral medication.
 You may also see Echinacea referred to as the purple coneflower or black-eyed Susan.
-The leaves, stems, flower, and roots are used to make echinacea tablet supplements that could help relieve the symptoms/infection of a cold or flu.
+The leaves, stems, flowers, and roots are used to make echinacea tablet supplements that could help relieve the symptoms/infection of a cold or flu.

-Echinacea tablets should be taken at the first sign of a cold or illness to help prevent it’s symptoms, though it will not necessarily stop you getting a cold.
+Echinacea tablets should be taken at the first sign of a cold or illness to help prevent its symptoms, though it will not necessarily stop you from getting a cold.
 It is an over the counter medication that can be found in most pharmacies and also in natural remedy shops.
 Although its effectiveness is debated there is evidence to suggest it is an effective way to prevent cold and flu symptoms and reduce the longevity of the cold.

 Common cold symptoms come on gradually and can include: